marcomontalbano/html-miner/README.md

 //   }
 ```

-You can combine `array` and `object` each other and with string and functions.
+You can combine `array` and `object` with each other or with string and functions.

 ```js
 htmlMiner(html, {